macarooni-man/auto-mcs/amscript-docs.md

 #### player.persistent
  - `dict`, persistent variable storage for saving information between server restarts, or script reloads
- - Assigning or updating a key in the `player.persistent` dictionary will automatically save it, and can be accessed via the same key persistently until it is changed again, or deleted
+ - Assigning or updating a key in the `player.persistent` dictionary will automatically save it, and can be accessed via the same key persistently until it is changed again, or deleted.
+Data will be saved only for the player referenced by the object, and only for the server.
+Data will not persist between different servers.

 <br><br>